acidicneko/gitman/README.md

 GitMan can manage all your software installed independently from GitHub, including installing and updating.
 It supports custom GitHub reposiories which are GitMan compatible.

+Special thanks to [cJSON](https://github.com/DaveGamble/cJSON) project without which GitMan wouldn't be how it is today.

 ## Dependencies
 GitMan requires the following software to function properly.
 - git